 Infrared Night Vision Cameras

 Infrared night vision cameras (sometime know as IR cameras) have sensors that can detect the faintest amount of reflected light in the infrared spectrum.
 They use these sensors to produce a black and white image, as you can see below.
-Most camera manufacturers offer infrared cameras within their range and they include Hikvision (below left) and Avigilon (below right).
+Most camera manufacturers offer infrared as standard with their IP cameras and they include Dahua, Axis, Avigilon and Hikvision.

 Low Light Night Vision Cameras

 Low light CCTV cameras can magnify the limited light available in semi-dark conditions and use it to produce a colour image.
 At Intellisec our most popular low light CCTV cameras are the Hikvision Darkfighter series (below left) and the Bosch Starlight series (below right).

 Thermal cameras are the only type of CCTV cameras that can operate in complete darkness.
-They are most commonly used for perimeter security in business part and residential estates, usually equipped with analytical features eg line detection.
+They are most commonly used for perimeter security in business part and residential estates, usually equipped with analytical features e.g. line detection.
 They are also used in remote, isolated areas such as on mining sites and farms.
-The leading thermal camera manufacturers are Axis, Avigilon, Hikvision and Dahua.
+There are several leading thermal camera manufacturers and they include Axis (below left) and Dahua (below right).

 Hand Held Thermal Cameras / Imagers

-Hand held thermal cameras (also know as hand held thermal imagers) are used to detect problems in machinery and wiring before serious damage happens.
+Hand held thermal cameras (also known as hand held thermal imagers) are used to detect problems in machinery and wiring before serious damage happens.
 The type of problems they are most commonly used to detect includes:

 - Overheating wiring caused by too much current